 Audrey Hepburn favoured black and white, which worked with her dark hair and fair complexion.
 Nicole Kidman looks great in creams and tans, which flatter her warm undertone.

 Forget scrutinising and focusing on every flaw that you see when you look in the mirror - absolutely any body shape can look beautiful in the right pieces of clothing.

 Instead of honing in on what you don't like, put the focus on what you do like to show off with clothing that fits you perfectly.
 Learn to look at clothing in relation to how it fits and emphasises your best parts.
 Don't get hung up on a certain size or think there is something wrong with you when the clothes don't fit - its the clothes, not you!

 Discover what shapes, styles and fabrics are the most flattering for your particular silhouette.
 If you've got lots of curves, clothing that drapes and moves in and out with your curves will flatter.
 Straighter body shapes are enhanced by clothing that falls in a straight line.

 If you'd like to talk with me about your current style situation and how I might be able to help, book in a call with me here.

 Trust your instincts.
 If you absolutely love something that's outside of what you would normally buy, and it makes you feel good, go for it.

 We're often advised against wearing too much jewellery, but the fact is, most people don't wear enough.
-Well-selected jewellery and accessories are the glue that brings pieces of clothing together and forms an outfit.
+Well-selected jewellery and accessories are the glue that brings pieces of clothing together and forms a stylish outfit.